What to do if there is no will

 When a grant may not be needed

-If the deceased's estate is below £10,000, and doesn't contain any land, property or shares, then it may be possible to deal with it without obtaining a grant.
+If the deceased's estate is below £10,000, and doesn't contain any land, property or shares, then it may be possible to deal with it without getting a grant.

 Also, a grant might not be needed if the whole of the estate is held in joint names and passes automatically to the surviving joint owner.